-The Portfolio manager will consider the liquidity of the stock and discuss a trading strategy with the broker that they select to execute the trade.
-Tactics such as volume limits, price limits, funding source requirements (contingent sales), targeting of volume weighted average price (VWAP) will be managed by the Portfolio manager.
+The portfolio manager will consider the liquidity of the stock and discuss a trading strategy with the broker that they select to execute the trade.
+Tactics such as volume limits, price limits, funding source requirements (contingent sales), and timing of execution e.g., volume weighted average price (VWAP) will be used by the Portfolio manager.
 Trades are managed and implemented by the portfolio manager with the aim of swift execution at the best price, lowest cost and with minimal market impact.
-Vergent maintains a choice of venues and entities which support the potential to obtain the best possible results for trade execution on a consistent basis.
+Vergent maintains a choice of brokers which support the potential to obtain the best possible results for trade execution on a consistent basis.

-Vergent is structured to achieve the best possible result for client orders.
+Vergent trading policy aims to achieve the best possible result for client orders.
 In deciding how to effect client orders Vergent will consider a range of execution factors, these factors are interchangeable and will vary in importance depending on the market and instrument type being dealt.

 Therefore, Vergent prioritizes these factors typically as per the below: